 Here’s a fun little story I found:

-Five years ago today, 27 March 2008, Yankees outfielder Hideki Matsui made an unexpected announcement: that he had gotten married the day before.
+On March 27, 2008, Yankees outfielder Hideki Matsui made an unexpected announcement: that he had gotten married the day before.
 Matsui had kept the wedding a secret, telling only friends and family, but keeping it from the press — and, apparently, from teammates as well.

 Only a few weeks prior, Matsui had made a bet with teammates Derek Jeter and Bobby Abreu about who would be the first to get married.
 Neither Jeter nor Abreu knew anything about Matsui’s already-pending marriage and were both stunned upon hearing the news.
 Abreu, once he got over the shock, simply laughed and agreed to write Matsui a check.